 How to Locate and Delete Accounts Linked to Your Email Address

-Most people have over 100 online accounts—many forgotten.
-Here's how to find them, assess the risk, and clean up what you no longer need.
+Most people have over 100 online accounts, and many are long forgotten.
+Here is how to find them, judge the risk, and clean up what you no longer need.

 12 min read